SirDap/tripodvideoninja/_drafts/2016-01-08-quest-for-media-management.markdown

 ### Silverstack

-[Silverstack](http://pomfort.com/silverstack/overview.html) *markets* itself as a robust media management application. i should be fair to say i haven't used the application, but from their website it seems to do much more.
+[Silverstack](http://pomfort.com/silverstack/overview.html) *markets* itself as a robust media management application.
+I should be fair to say I haven't used the application, but from their website it seems to do much more.
 Some features like cloud sharing remind me  Kollaborate, and others like ProRes exporting remincse of EditReady.
 Their model is also a yearly subscription.

-To be fair, i did not try the product myself, but from a first glance it seems to fall in
+To be fair, I did not try the product myself, but from a first glance it seems to fall in

 ### Adobe Bridge